 Get Free Permitting Advice About Your Project Before You Start

 Marin Countywide Stormwater Pollution Prevention Program (MCSTOPPP) holds monthly project coordination meetings designed to review and guide projects through the environmental and regulatory permit process.
 Input from regulators can help you design and implement projects that have minimal impacts to natural resources while achieving your goals.
 Landowners share their prospective creek or wetland projects for free input and constructive feedback from staff at the permitting agencies.
 These meetings are intended to provide a forum for interaction and input, not public comment or regulatory action.
 Meetings are non-binding and informal.
+Meeting minutes are not taken, so please take your own notes.
 Formal comments and input will be provided individually from each agency once permit applications have been submitted.

-Meetings are tentatively scheduled for the first Thursdays of the month, based on the availability of state, federal, and local staff.
+Meetings are scheduled for the first Thursdays of the month, based on the availability of state, federal, and local staff.
 Attending agencies typically include: San Francisco Bay Regional Water Quality Control Board, California Dept. of Fish and Wildlife, U.S. Army Corps of Engineers, NOAA Fisheries, and local jurisdictions (county/city/town), and may also include BCDC, California Coastal Commission, U.S. Fish and Wildlife, U.S. Coast Guard, and others depending on the project location.

 Projects are placed on the agenda on a first come, first served basis and the meetings often fill up quickly.
 In order to be placed on an upcoming agenda, please submit: